cadavidf/CaMeLL-recipes/README.md

 # Quick Start

-[Llama 2 Jupyter Notebook](quickstart.ipynb): This jupyter notebook steps you through how to finetune a Llama 2 model on the text summarization task using the [samsum](https://huggingface.co/datasets/samsum).
+[CaMeLL 2 Jupyter Notebook](quickstart.ipynb): This jupyter notebook steps you through how to finetune a CaMeLL 2 model on the text summarization task using the [samsum](https://huggingface.co/datasets/samsum).
 The notebook uses parameter efficient finetuning (PEFT) and int8 quantization to finetune a 7B on a single GPU like an A10 with 24GB gpu memory.

 **Note** All the setting defined in [config files](./configs/) can be passed as args through CLI when running the script, there is no need to change from config files directly.